MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 - **[Multifactor Authentication](/azure/active-directory/authentication/howto-mfa-userstates)**

 Note that SMS Text Message based MFA has become very inexpensive for attackers to bypass, so we recommend you avoid relying on it.
-This option is still stronger than passwords alone, but is much weaker than other MFA options
+This option is still stronger than passwords alone, but is much weaker than other MFA options.

 ## Enforce conditional access for admins - Zero Trust